Nonprofit board members engaged in a professional training session around a conference table

 18 min read

-Expert guide to nonprofit board training from 30 years of consulting.
+Expert guide to nonprofit board training from more than 30 years of consulting.
 Covers topics, costs, free resources, IRS compliance, and how to assess your board's needs.

 Key Takeaways